 Paul

-That’s what I was thinking and I thought I’d like to push myself.
-I like to travel all those things.
+That’s what I was thinking and I thought I’d like to push myself, I like to travel, all those things.
 And for some reason I just got the feeling that that particular thing was going to be too limiting.
-And also the 1980s, were the time of deep sea exploration, Jacques Cousteau was sending submarines down to deep sea vents and they were finding these black smokers in the bottom of the Mariana Trench and things like that.
+And also the 1980s were the time of deep sea exploration.
+Jacques Cousteau was sending submarines down to deep sea vents and they were finding these black smokers in the bottom of the Mariana Trench and things like that.

 And I just thought, this is amazing stuff.
 So then I switched from the Coast Guard to wanting to be a marine biologist.
 I was absolutely convinced I was going to be a marine biologist until I took a Grade 13 biology class and felt it wasn’t connecting.
-It was just a lot of memorization and and just technical terms I just wasn’t connecting with.
+It was just a lot of memorization and just technical terms I just wasn’t connecting with.

 And I also had the opportunity to take a geology class in high school, which is pretty rare.
 That was inspiring.
-So, so at the same time, the biology bubble was deflating and the geology bubble was inflating.
+So, at the same time, the biology bubble was deflating and the geology bubble was inflating.
 And I thought, wow, I decided that I really wanted to work on environmental issues.
 And this could be a vehicle to do it.

 Veronica

 That’s awesome.
 Yeah.
 So you’ve been on quite a journey.
-What’s your best piece of advice for young students and how how can they figure out kind of what they are interested in, what they want to do?
+What’s your best piece of advice for young students and how how can they figure out, kind of, what they are interested in, what they want to do?

 Paul

 Yeah, ultimately the journey was convoluted and it was difficult and there’s a lot of choices and that can be difficult for people.
 I guess I could say a couple of things here.
-One is that what you choose, if you’re lucky enough to feel it feels right like I was, then go for it, do it.
-But, you know, take heart.
+One is that what you choose, if you’re lucky enough to feel, it feels right like I was, then go for it, do it.

-If it if it doesn’t, if it’s not connecting quite as much as you thought, you could only make the best decision you can at the time that you make it.
+But, you know, take heart if it doesn’t, if it’s not connecting quite as much as you thought.
+You can only make the best decision you can at the time that you make it.
 And the good thing is that people that started out in some things and ended up in other things and connected it in ways that they hadn’t even foreseen early on.

-So, just start to start on a journey and and figure it out later.
-If you if you’re not absolutely sure, even if you don’t think you can do it, get out there and try allow yourself to fail.
-Some people, including my wife, just hate when I use that word “failed.”
-Nothing is a fail, she says.
-It’s it’s always can always serve as a bad example.
-But you learn a lot from what I call failing and just not not finishing something.
+So, just start, just start on a journey and figure it out later.
+If you’re not absolutely sure, even if you don’t think you can do it, get out there and try allow yourself to fail.
+Some people, including my wife, just hate when I use that word ‘failed.’
+‘Nothing is a fail,’ she says.
+It can always serve as a bad example.
+But you learn a lot from what I call failing and just not finishing something.
 Not doing something as best as you could.
 If you can surround yourself with people who can allow you to fail a little bit in a controlled environment, that it is absolutely the best thing that you could do.
 And I think when people start out, I think it’s understood that not everybody is going to get it right the first time.

 So I think just be bold, try something even if you don’t think you can.
 There’s always going to be growth.
 Just keep trying.
 Keep, keep learning.